-- 1. Early Check In will be 5:00 9:00 PM, Wednesday, September 9, 2020.
+- 1. Early Check In will be 5:00 9:00 PM, Wednesday, September 8, 2021.
 No one will be allowed to check in before 5:00pm or after 9:00pm on Wednesday. - a.
 If youth wish to check in on Wednesday, the "Early Check In" Form must be filled out and submitted with entries by the deadline along with the \$30 fee. - b.
+Ranch Division entries will be given priority to Early Check In and will not be charged \$30. - c.
 Riding is NOT allowed until the show office opens at 9:00am on Thursday.
 The arenas will not be open for use. - 2.
 Exhibitors who do not pre-register for early check in on Wednesday will not be allowed to enter the show grounds until 9:00am Thursday. - 3.
 The Show office will not open until 9:00am Thursday. - 4.
-All exhibitors must check out or make arrangements with stable superintendent to leave Sunday by 7:00 PM, Sunday. - 5.
+All exhibitors must check out or make arrangements with stable superintendent to leave no later than Sunday by 7:00 PM. - 5.
 All stalls will be assigned by random draw per size and fit of contingent.
 This is a non-protestable assignment.
 Security and mechanics of stabling are the responsibility of the exhibitor.
 We request that all buckets and decorations be hung with ties or cords that can be easily applied and removed and are safe for the horse.
 No nails, screws or staples can be used to attach decorations, buckets, hay nets, etc. to any stalls at the Virginia Horse Center. - 6.
-Stalls will be assigned by county groups.
-The County Extension agent is responsible to make specific stall assignments.
+Stalls will be assigned by Unit/county groups.
+The Unit Extension agent is responsible to make specific stall assignments.
 Management reserves the right to alter this if necessary.
 Any changes to stall or tack stall assignments must be approved by stable management prior to any change.
-Any changes to stall assignments made without prior approval will result in disqualification from the show.
+Any changes to stall assignments made without prior approval Will result in disqualification from the show.
+Please note that Units that raise the most funds through the Horse Show Hero program are given priority stabling options.
+Show management will reach out to Units prior to the show for arrangements.